The Sacraments of the Church

 The Sacraments of Healing

-Christ proclaimed the forgiveness of sin, and healed the sick.
+Christ proclaimed the forgiveness of sin and healed the sick.
 Often, he did both!
-(See Mt 9:4-7).
-Christ promised “When two or more are gathered in My name, I am present” (Mt 18:20).
-James tells us that we should “Confess our sins to one another” (Ja 5:16).
+(Matthew 9:4-7).
+Christ promised “When two or more are gathered in My name, I am present” (Matthew 18:20).
+James tells us that we should “Confess our sins to one another” (James 5:16).
 Since all sin also hurts the community, sacramental Reconciliation to a priest, a representative of the community and in the person of Christ, is the fullest realization of Reconciliation between God and Neighbor.

-If you are going to have Surgery or have to go to the Hospital and would like to have the Sacrament of Anointing please contact Fr.
-Tom or Fr.
-Paul by calling the Parish Office at 510-537-0806, or talking to them after Mass.
+If you are going to have Surgery or have to go to the Hospital and would like to have the Sacrament of Anointing, please call the Parish Office at 510-537-0806.

 Sacraments of Vocation

 In the Sacrament of Holy Orders, a man likewise lays down his life in faithfulness and love, in a very special way, as Christ did and acting in his person, for the life His Bride, the Church.
-The priest serves the greater Church, as a Father serves his very own Family.
-(See 1 Tim 4:14).
+The priest serves the greater Church, as a Father serves his very own Family. (see 1 Timothy 4:14).

-If you are interested in joining the Franciscans please contact Fr.
-Paul Gawlowski OFM Conv.
+If you are interested in joining the Franciscans, please call the Parish Office at 510-537-0806.